Giving Your Future

 In Florida, theft crimes are divided into two broad categories: petit theft and grand theft.
 The difference comes down to the value of the stolen property.
 Petit theft is considered a misdemeanor rather than a felony, making it a less severe offense.
 However, a petit theft charge can still lead to fines, probation or jail time, and a criminal record, which can impact future employment and other aspects of life.

-Florida’s Legal Definition of Petit Theft
+Florida’s Legal Definition and Meaning of Petit Theft

 Petit theft is defined under Florida Statute 812.014.
 According to the law, theft occurs when someone knowingly obtains or uses another person’s property with the intent to deprive them of it, either permanently or temporarily.
 If the value of the stolen property is under $750, it falls under the category of petit theft.
+Courts take petit theft seriously, especially for repeat offenders, and multiple petit theft convictions can lead to a felony prosecution.

-First-Degree Petit Theft
+First-Degree Petit Theft ($100 to $749)

 First-degree petit theft applies when the stolen property is valued between $100 and $749.
-It is classified as a first-degree misdemeanor, carrying harsher penalties than second-degree petit theft.
-If convicted, a person could face up to one year in jail, one year of probation, and a fine of up to $1,000.
+It is classified as a first-degree misdemeanor, carrying these penalties:

-Second-Degree Petit Theft
+Second-Degree Petit Theft (Under $100)

 If the stolen property is valued at less than $100, it is considered second-degree petit theft.
-This is a second-degree misdemeanor, punishable by up to 60 days in jail and six months of probation, and a fine of up to $500.
-While the penalties are less severe than first-degree petty theft, they can still have a significant impact on a person’s criminal record.
+This is a second-degree misdemeanor, punishable by:

 Common Defenses Against Petit Theft Charges